 - 1. Swivel the actuation lever on the control valve on the tractor to float position (neutral position). - 2.
 Unlock the hydraulic connectors from the hydraulic sockets. - 3.
 Safeguard the hydraulic connectors and hydraulic connector sockets against soiling with the dust protection caps. - 4.
-Place the hydraulic hose lines in the hose cabinet.
+Place the hydraulic hoselines in the holder for the supply lines.